 The Netfilter framework provides firewalling capabilities in Linux.
-It is implemented by iptables (which replaced ipchains, which itself replaced ipfwadm).
-The IPv6 equivalent of iptables is ip6tables.
+It is implemented by the user-space application programs iptables for IPv4 (which replaced ipchains, which itself replaced ipfwadm) and ip6tables for IPv6.
+In Red Hat the iptables service is provided by the firewalld daemon.

 Tables contain sets of chains, which contain sets of rules.

 The filter table contains chains INPUT, FORWARD, OUTPUT (built-in chains).

 The NAT table contains chains PREROUTING, OUTPUT, POSTROUTING.

 The mangle table contains chains PREROUTING, OUTPUT.

 When a packet enters the system, it is handed to the INPUT chain.
 If the destination is local, it is processed; if the destination is not local and IP forwarding is enabled, the packet is handed to the FORWARD chain, otherwise it is dropped.
 An outgoing packet generated by the system will go through the OUTPUT chain.

 If NAT is in use, an incoming packet will pass at first through the PREROUTING chain, and an outgoing packet will pass last through the POSTROUTING chain.